The stock market is rigged against Main Street investors but that doesn’t mean you can’t make money

 These weak rules for advisors has led to widespread misconduct.
 A survey by the University of Chicago found that as much as 20% of the advisors to one brokerage firm have been disciplined for misconduct.

 This was supposed to change with a new fiduciary rule to start 4/1/2017 where all advisors would only be able to recommend investments in their clients’ best interest.
-In the ultimate April Fool’s joke, the Department of Labor has delayed the rule change and it may end up getting repealed.
+That rule was struck down in 2018 by the courts and we’re right back to where we started.

 If you use an investment advisor, check to see if they are an RIA or a registered broker…then check those hefty fees you’re paying on investments.